 Schedule an RMA meeting with your prehealth advisor to go over your RMA form.
 Your advisor will give you suggestions for a strong application and can answer any questions you have.
 Your RMA meeting also gives us preliminary information for your Committee Letter.
 Because of the large number of applicants, we can offer only one RMA meeting per applicant each cycle and it may be difficult to reschedule an RMA meeting.
 The deadline to schedule your RMA appointment (which are held through May) is May 1, 2019.

 Important!
 Please email your completed RMA form and a recent resume to your prehealth advisor at least 3 business days before your RMA meeting so your advisor has time to review them.

 - Watch our email announcements for info sessions this spring.
-Currently we have these scheduled:

 - Research schools to which you may apply.